 TAXI ZUM KLO (1984)

-Frank Ripploh's cheeky flesh-feast Taxi Zum Klo was the subject of a major European re-release in 2011, just a couple of months after we had included this then half-forgotten film in our programme for Season Two...
-We were as always keen to show lesser known films which were out of radar, so the re-release interfered with our plans.
+Frank Ripploh's cheeky flesh-feast Taxi Zum Klo was the subject of a major European re-release in 2011, just a couple of months after we had announced that this then half-forgotten film would be in our programme for Season Two...
+We were as always keen to show lesser known films which were out of radar, so the re-release interfered with our plans!
 However, as it turned out, the film was shown in the UK, including a screening in a Belfast cinema, but it was never re-released in the south.
-The Film Qlub's screening of Taxi Zum Klo was the only one in the Republic of Ireland to coincide with the re-release.
+The Film Qlub's screening of Taxi Zum Klo was the only one in the Republic of Ireland to coincide with the re-release (it was shown in the IFI in Dublin two years later in 2013).
 The controversial film brought much attention, inspiring a great open discussion after our screening, and giving us much food for thought.

 WATCH THIS SPACE...